November 19, 2014

 LM1875 Gainclone Amplifier With First Watt B1 Buffer Pre-amplifier

-This is happens when I plan to combine the First Watt B1 buffer pre-amp with the Gainclone LM1875 amplifier.
-I like sound of the LM1875 amplifier and I also like the idea behind the First Watt B1 buffer pre-amplifier.
-So how if they are combine?
+Same like the background when I plan to build this amplifier.
+I tried to combine the First Watt B1 buffer pre-amp with the Gainclone LM1875 amplifier.
+First, I like sound of the LM1875 amplifier and I also like the idea behind the First Watt B1 buffer pre-amplifier, is to lowering the output impedance to feed to the amplifier.

-A brief about this LM1875 amplifier is I think the most relaxing sound I've ever built so far.
-The music presentation is very mellow and warm, at the same time it can be deliver fast and dynamic enough.
+A short brief about this LM1875 amplifier, I think this is the most relaxing sound amplifier.
+The music presentation is very mellow and warm, at the same time it can be deliver fast and dynamic enough with maximum power of 20 watt per channel.
+More than enough for normal listening at home.

 The First Watt B1 buffer amplifier is the simplest pre-amplifier design.
-It is using 2 JFET 2SK170 per channel and no feedback in the design.
+It is using 2 JFET 2SK170 per channel and without feedback in the design.
 The goal when using this B1 is as per stated on the First Watt manual is to get the impedance matching between the input to the amplifier.
-This will become an integrated amplifier by combining both circuit.
+As you might know that we want the lowest impedance to feed to the input of the LM1875 amplifier.

 Building the amplifier like this is not always necessary involve with the hi-grade components.
-Like I will do it right now, it is using China made toroidal transformer, few generic Taiwan resistors, few Roedenstein resistors and the WIMA MKP combine with generic capacitors.
-The power supply capacitors are using the standard Panasonic.
-The input capacitors is using the Elna Silmic which I am really think this is the best capacitor for signal.
+Like what I did it, it is using China made toroidal transformer, a combination from generic Taiwan resistors and Germany Roedenstein resistors, also WIMA MKP capacitor together with Elna electrolitic capacitors.
+For the power supply section, the filter capacitors is standard Panasonic type and the input capacitors is critical, is using Elna Silmic capacitor.

-The amplifier and the power supply section are separate by aluminum heat-sink to minimize the noise from power supply section.
-As you can see the big dual capacitors are the oversized value required from the First Watt B1 Buffer circuit.
-They looks amazing in this amplifier casing.
+The amplifier and the power supply section are separate by aluminum heat-sink to minimize the noise from power supply section goes to the amplifier section.

-Besides the toroidal transformer, the regulator power supply for the B1 buffer is using the LM317 adjustable regulator.
-It set to 18 volt as required by the First Watt B1 circuit.
+I am using LM317 adjustable regulator power supply to feed clean DC voltage to B1 buffer circuit.
+The output is set to 18 volt as required by the First Watt B1 circuit.

-At the first time, I assume this combination will generate little bit hum noise to the speakers when the amplifier in on idle.
-But in fact it is not.
-The amplifier is very silent, dead quiet I can say but once the music play, this combination makes the music play wonderful.
+When this amplifier finished, I test and thinking that this combination will generate little bit hum noise to the speakers, but in fact it is not.
+The amplifier is very silent, dead quiet when it idle.
+Once the music play, the combination of B1 and LM1875 makes the music play wonderful.
 I never thought I will get such this great result by only combining those 2 circuit.

 Disclaimer: Any statement and photos in this article are not allowed to copy or publish without written permission from the writer.
 Any injury or loss from following tips in this article is not under writer responsibility.